tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Placement & Measurement
 ^^^^^^^^^^^^^^^^^^^^^^^

 For this tutorial, we will focus on the `Polar H10 <https://www.polar.com/us-en/sensors/h10-heart-rate-sensor>`_ HR sensor (some of their older models, such as the H9 or H7, could suffice as well).
 The device is worn around the chest (typically under the shirt), with a pad placed close to the heart and held in place via a buckle and strap.
 This relatively unobtrusive design makes it ideal for measuring HR during intense exercise.
-An example of wearing the device is shown below (image from `Polar blog <https://www.polar.com/blog/new-polar-h10-heart-rate-sensor-2017/>`_).
+An example of wearing the device is shown below (image from the `Polar blog <https://www.polar.com/blog/new-polar-h10-heart-rate-sensor-2017/>`_).

 .. image:: ../../images/polarh10.jpg
     :width: 800
     :alt: The Polar H10 device being worn around a man's chest.

 The Polar H10 is an example of an **electrocardiograph**, which is a type of HR sensor that measures the electrical potential of the heart's activity in order to extract the HR information.
 We refer to the resulting electrical signal as an **electrocardiogram (ECG)**.
 A typical ECG is shown below (figure from [#]_).
 You can find a detailed description in the paper, but for now, just know that it shows the stages of depolarization and repolarization (changes in electric charge distribution) of different parts of the heart.
 In particular, notice the **RR interval** on the graph: the time (seconds) between two successive R peaks.
 To calculate the heart rate, simply divide 60 (seconds per minute) by the RR interval.
+We'll explore this process further in :ref:`sensors_to_analysis`.

 .. image:: ../../images/ecg_graph.png
   :width: 800